Thanks for stopping by!

 University of Kansas instructors of all career tracks including faculty (full- and part-time), staff, or teaching graduate students are eligible to receive these mini-grants.
 Submissions from all course structures will be reviewed according to the same criteria outlined below.
-Applicants may request $500-$1000 per course section.
+Applicants may request $500 per course section.

-Please submit proposals online using the link above.
 Proposals will be accepted on a rolling basis.

 Please reach out to us at csl@ku.edu or 785-864-0960 with any questions.

-Mini-Grant Submission Details:
+Mini-Grant Submission Details and Expectations:

 Mini-grants will be awarded to support service learning efforts that meet the following criteria: